perfectaltruis/Programmer/CONTRIBUTING.md

 ## License

-By contributing to Java-Questions, you agree that your contributions will be licensed under the MIT License.
+By contributing to `programmer`, you agree that your contributions will be licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments